MacOS Big Sur review: The software side of Mac's rebirth

 iOS imports: Control Center and Widgets

-Big Sur also brings over two features from iOS that will make a lot of users happy, if they use both a Mac plus iPhone and/or iPad.
+Big Sur also brings over two features from iOS that will make a lot of people happy, if they use both a Mac with an iPhone or iPad.
 One is the Control Center.
-This is a favorite in iOS where you can swipe down from the upper right corner for easy access to airplane mode, volume, brightness, Wi-Fi, the flashlight and a bunch other buttons that you can customize.
-The version in Big Sur is also in the upper righthand corner, and you access it by clicking the slider icon next to the clock.
+This is a favorite in iOS, which allows you to swipe down from the upper right corner for easy access to airplane mode, volume, brightness, Wi-Fi, the flashlight and a bunch other buttons that you can customize.
+The version in Big Sur is also in the upper right-hand corner, and you access it by clicking the slider icon next to the clock.

 The Mac version of Control Center doesn't have nearly as many options as the iOS version yet, but it's a start.
 One nice feature is the ability to drag settings from the Control Center up to the Menu Bar -- although removing them isn't as easy.
 You have to act like you're dragging it to the Menu Bar, but then drag it back and drop it in the Control Center.

 The other big feature imported from iOS is Widgets, which you access by actually clicking on the clock in the upper right corner of the screen.
-Widgets have already made a splash in iOS 14 by being able to be placed on the iPhone home screen for the first time (something Android phones have been doing for over a decade, of course).
+Widgets have already made a splash in iOS 14: You can now place them on the iPhone home screen for the first time (something Android phones have been doing for over a decade).

-Sadly, you can't drop the Big Sur versions of Widgets onto the desktop on Mac, which is a huge bummer because Mac has a lot more desktop real estate where you could do interesting stuff with them.
+Sadly, you can't drop the Big Sur versions of Widgets onto the desktop on Mac, which is a bummer because your Mac has a lot more desktop real estate where you could do interesting stuff with them.
 But I bet we'll see that in a future release.
-Another drawback to Widgets is they are mostly just visual bits of information.
-If you click them then they simply open the app they're associated with.
+Another drawback to Widgets is they're mostly just visual bits of information.
+If you click them, they simply open the app they're associated with.

-Ideally, they will eventually be much more functional.
-For example, I'd love an Apple Music or Spotify widget where you could play/pause, skip forward and back and even flip between playlists or pin two or three of your favorite stations.
+Ideally, they'll eventually be much more functional.
+For example, I'd love an Apple Music or Spotify widget where you could play or pause, skip forward and back and even flip between playlists or pin two or three of your favorite stations.
 Again, I'd expect this kind of widget expansion is likely on Apple's roadmap.
 Even in their static state, there aren't many widgets to try at the start.
 Both Apple and third-party app makers will need to make a lot more widgets for this to be really interesting.
 But we can see the potential.

 The main event: Safari

-So that's the look-and-feel, the features being imported from iOS and the stuff that's likely to make future Macs even more powerful and friendly to use.
+So that's the look and feel, the features being imported from iOS and the stuff that's likely to make future Macs even more powerful and friendly to use.
 But let's talk about the one new thing you're likely to use the most right now.
-Fortunately, in Big Sur, it's also the one that brings the biggest and best improvements for everyday use.
-Of course, we're talking about Safari, since so much of what all of us do happens through the web.
+Fortunately, in Big Sur, it's also the thing that brings the biggest and best improvements for everyday use.
+I'm talking about Safari, since so much of what all of us do happens through the web.

-I had been a longtime Chrome user until the last few years, when Chrome really started getting slow and hogging a lot of power and RAM.
-Like many of you, I've had natural privacy concerns since Google's whole business is built around farming our data.
+I was a longtime Chrome user until the last few years, when Chrome started getting slow and hogging a lot of power and RAM.
+Like many people, I've had natural privacy concerns since Google's whole business is built around farming our data.
 There are a number of browsers like Firefox and Brave that are much more privacy-friendly for consumers, but I've liked the speed of Safari in recent MacOS releases.
-However, Safari has lagged behind in features like tab management and user interface.
+Safari has lagged behind, however, in features like tab management and user interface.

 Thankfully, the Apple web browser makes a huge leap forward in Big Sur.
 If anything, the speed of loading pages is even faster.
 But the real improvements are in usability and privacy.
-Apple has included a brand new Start Page that is highly customizable.
+Apple has included a brand-new Start Page that's highly customizable.
 You can select or add a background image and you can choose the elements you want on your Start Page, including bookmarks, saved articles to read later and open tabs from Safari on your iPhone or iPad.

 The way Safari handles tabs in Big Sur is the biggest improvement of all, and the one thing that's likely to make me use this browser a lot more.
 It now shows the favicon logo for the website, by default, which makes it easier to identify your open tabs.
 If you have a lot of tabs open, like I do most of the time, it no longer squishes the tabs on the right side and the left side, making you mouse over them to expand them -- which used to drive me insane.
 Big Sur also adds a new tab preview feature where you can mouse over a tab and see a live thumbnail to help you find the tab you're looking for.